-Hank Lindstrom of Tampa, Florida gets the Skull and Crossbones Award for his deadly teachings.
-He is more open than some other eternal security teachers, who often try to conceal the license for immorality implications of their doctrine!
-Here is an audio message (wma) with excerpts of Lindstrom’s beliefs and why they are dangerously wrong.
+Hank Lindstrom (who died in 2008) of Tampa, Florida gets the Skull and Crossbones Award for his deadly teachings.
+Hank Lindstrom was more open than some other eternal security teachers, who often try to conceal the license for immorality implications of their doctrine!
+Here is an audio message (wma) with excerpts of Lindstrom's beliefs and why they are dangerously wrong.
 (Click here on Hank Lindstrom critiqued.)

 If you listened carefully to Hank Lindstrom's explanation, you heard him say the following, as he dialoged with a radio caller: